 The shoreline ranges from the steeply sloping ledges near the southern tip of Brown’s Head to the beach at Leighton’s Cove.
 Small springs and freshwater seepages also exist along the shore, sustaining communities of cranberry, sundew, and mountain sandwort, and, at one point, give rise to a small pond frequented by shorebirds.
 There are some steep section on the Ellis Trail.

-Masters Machine Company sponsors this preserve as part of PWA’s Adopt-a-Trail Program.
+Masters Machine Company sponsors this preserve as part of Coastal Rivers' Adopt-a-Trail Program.
 Visitors are welcome to enjoy this preserve during daylight hours.
 Fires are not allowed.
 Be aware of poison ivy near the shore.

 Leashed dogs are permitted.